MartinGeisse/grumpyrest/doc/concept.md

 nullable or optional.
 It may even be both: An OptionalField<NullableField<T>> on the Java side maps to a JSON field that may be absent, or null, or have a value.

 Unknown properties in records cause an error too.
-A type adapter which collects extra properties in a Map<> may be defined in the  future.
+A converter which collects extra properties in a Map<> may be defined in the  future.

 ### Validation